fleetdm/fleet/handbook/business-operations/README.md

 ### Run US contractor payroll
 For Fleet's US contractors, running payroll is a manual process:
-1. Add the amount to be paid to the "Gross" line.
+- Add the amount to be paid to the "Gross" line.
-2. Review hours _("Time tools > Time tracking")_
+- Review hours _("Time tools > Time tracking")_
-3. Adjust time frame to match current payroll period (the 27th through 26th of the month)
+- Adjust time frame to match current payroll period (the 27th through 26th of the month)
-4. Sync hours and run contractor payroll.
+- Sync hours and run contractor payroll.

 ### Run US commission payroll
 - Update [commission calculator](https://docs.google.com/spreadsheets/d/1vw6Q7kCC7-FdG5Fgx3ghgUdQiF2qwxk6njgK6z8_O9U/edit) with new revenue from any deals that are closed/won (have a subscription agreement signed by both parties) and have an **effective start date** within the previous month.
   - Find detailed notes on this process in [Notes - Run commission payroll in Gusto](https://docs.google.com/document/d/1FQLpGxvHPW6X801HYYLPs5y8o943mmasQD3m9k_c0so/edit#).
 - Let the Head of Business Operations know they can run the commission payroll.
 Use the off-cycle payroll option in Gusto.
 Be sure to classify the payment as "Commission" in the "other earnings" field and not the generic "Bonus."
 - Once commission payroll has been run, update the [commission calculator](https://docs.google.com/spreadsheets/d/1vw6Q7kCC7-FdG5Fgx3ghgUdQiF2qwxk6njgK6z8_O9U/edit) to mark the commission as paid.

+### Convert a Fleetie to a consultant
+If a Fleetie decides they want to move to being a [consultant](https://fleetdm.com/handbook/company/leadership#consultants), either the Fleetie or their manager need to create a [custom issue for the BizOps team](https://fleetdm.com/handbook/business-operations#intake) to notify them of the change.
+Once notified, BizOps takes the following steps:
+- Confirm the following details with the Fleetie:
+  - Date of change
+  - Term of consultancy (time period)
+  - Hours/capacity expected (hours per week or month)
+  - Confirm hourly rate
+- Once details confirmed, use the information given to create the consulting agreement for the Fleetie (either in docusign (US-based) or via Plane (international)), and send to their personal email for signature.
+Once signed, save in Fleetie's [employee file](https://drive.google.com/drive/folders/1UL7o3BzkTKnpvIS4hm_RtbOilSABo3oG?usp=drive_link).
+- Schedule the Fleetie's final day in HRIS (Gusto or Plane).
+- Update final day in ["🧑‍🚀 Fleeties"](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0) spreadsheet.
+- Create Offboarding issue for Fleetie converting to Consultant, and confirm with manager if there is a need to retain any tools or access while they are a consultant (default is to removing all access from Fleet email, and migrating to personal email for Slack and other tools unless there is a business case to retain the Fleet email and associated tool access).
+- Follow the Offboarding issue for next steps, including communicating to teammates and updating equity plan.

 ### Process monthly accounting
 Create a [new montly accounting issue](https://github.com/fleetdm/confidential/issues/new/choose) for the current month and year named "Closing out YYYY-MM" in GitHub and complete all of the tasks in the issue.
 (This uses the [monthly accounting issue template](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/5-monthly-accounting.md).